-As artificial intelligence continues to transform financial decision-making processes, a complex set of technical, operational, and ethical challenges has emerged.
+As artificial intelligence continues to transform financial decision-making processes, a complex set of technical, operational, and ethical challenges has emerged [10].
 These challenges, if not adequately addressed, can undermine the potential benefits of AI, compromise trust, and pose systemic risks within the financial ecosystem.

 One of the foremost technical concerns is data quality.
-Financial datasets, which form the foundation of AI models, often contain incomplete, only, of unstructured data.
+Financial datasets, which form the foundation of AI models, often contain incomplete, noisy, or unstructured data.
 Such irregularities can reduce the accuracy and reliability of AI predictions.
-Particularly in applications like credit scoring or portfolio optimization, the presence of missing values or outliers can lead to skewed results, there y increasing fit actial risk rather than mitigating it.
+Particularly in applications like credit scoring or portfolio optimization, the presence of missing values or outliers can lead to skewed results, thereby increasing financial risk rather than mitigating it.

-Another critical issue is model interpretable of Many of the most powerful AI models, such as deep learning networks, function as "black taxes," meaning their internal decision-making processes are opaque even to experts.
-This lack of transparency becomes especially problematic in high-stakes domains like loan approvals, insurance underwriting, and fraud detection, where financial institutions an obligated to explain the basis of their decisions to customers and regulators.
-A fithout clear interpretability, trust in AI-driven financial systems may be eroded.
+Another critical issue is model interpretability.
+Many of the most powerful AI models, such as deep learning networks, function as "black boxes," meaning their internal decision-making processes are opaque even to experts.
+This lack of transparency becomes especially problematic in high-stakes domains like loan approvals, insurance underwriting, and fraud detection, where financial institutions are obligated to explain the basis of their decisions to customers and regulators.
+Without clear interpretability, trust in AI-driven financial systems may be eroded.

-ditional challenges, particularly in contexts requiring immediate Real-time processin poses thmic ading or fraud detection.
-These applications demand ultra-low action, such as algo latency ( , placing significant stress on infrastructure.
-Delays, even by a h an lead to missed opportunities or failure to prevent fraudulent activity. fraction of econd.
-AI sy st therefore be optimized not only for accuracy but also for speed and ns throughp
+Real-time processing poses additional challenges, particularly in contexts requiring immediate action, such as algorithmic trading or fraud detection [11].
+These applications demand ultra-low latency and high scalability, placing significant stress on infrastructure.
+Delays, even by a fraction of a second, can lead to missed opportunities or failure to prevent fraudulent activity.
+AI systems must therefore be optimized not only for accuracy but also for speed and throughput.

-Model wift further complicates the deployment of AI in dynamic financial environments.
-Nodels is used on historical data may gradually lose relevance as economic conditions shift.
-For methode, an AI model designed for credit risk assessment before a recession may perform porly during or after it.
+Model drift further complicates the deployment of AI in dynamic financial environments.
+Models trained on historical data may gradually lose relevance as economic conditions shift.
+For instance, an AI model designed for credit risk assessment before a recession may perform poorly during or after it.
 If these changes are not accounted for through timely retraining or adaptive algorithms, predictions can become outdated and potentially harmful.